 At 2,800 square feet, my house isn’t the largest.
-But it’s narrow (18 feet at its widest point) and spread over two and half stories of Victorian-era construction including thick wood beams and solid brick walls.
-Over the years, I tried different routers (I’ve had four models of modem from my ISP with built-in Wi-Fi, and at least five stand-alone routers from Linksys, Buffalo, Apple and Netgear) and range extenders from Belkin, TP-Link and Linksys.
-Nothing seemed to get those problem areas reliably connected.
-But one thing has remained the same.
+But it’s narrow (18 feet at its widest point) and includes thick wood beams backed by solid brick walls.
+Over the years, I tried 9 different routers from companies like Linksys, Buffalo, Apple and Netgear, as well as multiple range extenders from brands like Belkin and TP-Link.
+Nothing seemed to get those problem areas reliably connected, but one thing has remained the same.
 The router has always been in the same place, atop a metal filing cabinet in our home office.

 The Test Tool